๐งชSession Stagenet Node Setup

 Receiving a deregistration after participant(s) have already requested an unlock overrides the 1 day stake unlock time, and sets the unlock time to 2 days.

 When a stagenet Session Node has become eligible to exit (after 1 day has elapsed for an exit request, after 2 days has elapsed for a deregistration), the node must formally exit the network within 2 hours of becoming eligible by clicking the Exit button on their node from the Staking Portal.
-If the node is not removed within 2 hours, the node becomes eligible for liquidation by other users which takes a 1% fee from the stake that is distributed to the rewards pool and the liquidator before being returned to the operator.
+If the node is not removed within 2 hours, the node becomes eligible for liquidation by other users which takes a 0.2% fee from the operator's stake.

 Running a stagenet Session Node during will be more challenging than running an Oxen Service Node and deregistrations may be more likely.
 Please stay up to date with changes and ongoing development via Discord.